fshowalter/franksmovielog.com-v1/content/reviews/0089-ladies-man-1931.md

 venue_notes:
 ---

-Gigolo Powell romances a married older woman and flirts with her daughter played by Lombard.
-A chance encounter with Francis forces him to reconsider his lifestyle, but perhaps too late.
+William Powell plays a gigolo romancing a married older woman and flirting with her daughter played by Carole Lombard.
+A chance encounter with a socialite played by Kay Francis forces him to reconsider his lifestyle, but perhaps too late.

 <!-- end -->

-Powell's sheer charisma overcomes the flimsy plot and his suspect casting.
-I couldn't buy him as a gigolo, but I _could_ buy him as a con man.
-Perhaps that's why the dark ending surprised me.
+Powell’s sheer charisma overcomes the flimsy plot and his suspect casting.
+I couldn’t buy him as a gigolo, but I _could_ buy him as a con man.
+Perhaps that’s why the dark ending surprised me.